An African City made me feel seen, and it’s awesome

 Of course… I loved the range of complexions.
 Whilst acknowledging the existence of Light Might the show does an excellent job of representing some of the many shades of Africa, as well as tackling the issue of mixed race and mixed culture kids also rightfully identifying themselves however they want.
 Kudos.
 We all deserve our place in the Sun (preferably with a very large hat, because it gets hot out there!) and we all have equal rights to claim that place, whether our fathers happen to be from a different country or continent, or one parent wasn’t the same race as the other.

 There’s very good character consistency throughout the show, and it’s very well -acted.
 That’s even more awesome considering that it’s the first season AND that it’s a web show.
 These are the benefits of having experienced actresses, I suppose.

 What I didn’t enjoy

 The only drawback of the show was that at times it felt a little too cliched.
 Each character is well-defined… but sometimes it’s a bit much.
 Nobody is that consistent all the time.
 It’d be nice to see a little bit more depth to our other leading ladies than their archetypal portrayals of “the types of women you’ll meet who’ve lived outside of Africa”.
 A little more individuality for flavour would be great.

-Recommendation: Get into this show with a glass of whatever wine you drink (and the bottle on standby, of course), and have a Skype watch-along with your friends overseas.
+Mood Rating: Get into this show with a glass of whatever wine you drink (and the bottle on standby, of course), and have a Skype watch-along with your friends overseas.
 Chances are, you’ll find something to relate to in this show.